 The launch of Facebook Places ratchest the competition between companies.
 Unfortunately Google, which is thrived by selling its ads along side of internet search results, is still scrambling to develop a secret social networking like website (Google Me to rival Facebook.
 People on Facebook may rely more on their friends and known network contacts to disclose their physical location compare to anonymous search results of Google.
 That’s where Facebook leaps ahead with the real objective and “Places”.

 whether it is Google, Facebook or Twitter, companies have already sensed a big chunk of revenue from local ad which can be reserved only through local reach and presence.
 Through Places businesses can publicize their services and products to most relevant buyers while potential buyers can reach to nearby businesses easily.
 So far, only a fraction of local businesses advertise online.
 But in an interview Wednesday Facebook Chief Executive Mark Zuckerberg called the local market a “big space.”

 Overall, small and medium-sized businesses with 100 or fewer employees spent $35 billion to $40 billion in all forms of local advertising in the U.S. in 2009, estimates BIA/Kelsey, a local-media advisory firm.
 Matthew Booth, a senior vice president at BIA/Kelsey, estimates that about 1.2 million small businesses in the U.S. already pay Google to appear in text ads alongside Internet search results.
-Asian market is at very early stage but gradually gaining momentum towards such services adoption.
+The Asian market is at the very early stage but gradually gaining momentum towards such services adoption.

 Current Scenario of “Places”